Black Folks Southern Turkey Recipe

 Yes, and the chicken recipe is HERE.

-And a couple of other chicken recipes you may love:
+Along with a few more chicken recipes you may love:

 Instant Pot whole chicken the Southern way